 Contact me for the most recent version!

-• The Availability of Injunctions in Standard-Essential Patent Licensing
+• Equilibrium Effects of the Availability of Injunctions in Standard-Essential Patent Licensing

-with Benno Buehler and Dominik Fischer; March 2023
+with Benno Buehler and Dominik Fischer; latest version: September 2023

-with Jacopo Gambato and Julia Krämer; July 2022
+with Jacopo Gambato and Julia Krämer; latest version: March 2024

 • The Rise of Process Claims: Evidence from a Century of U.S. Patents